The concept of “face” (mianzi) is a cornerstone of Chinese culture, deeply embedded in social interactions, relationships, and decision-making.

 4. Avoid Public Criticism

-Address any issues or concerns privately to prevent loss of face and maintain positive relationships.
+Address issues privately to maintain positive relationships.

 5. Show Appreciation and Gratitude